frescobaldi/frescobaldi/frescobaldi_app/userguide/lyrics.md

 === Lyrics ===

 Frescobaldi can automatically place hyphens '{hyphen}' inside texts to make those texts usable as lyrics.
-It can use hyphenation dictionaries of OpenOffice.org, Scribus, etc.
+It can use hyphenation dictionaries of LibreOffice, Scribus, etc.

 To use this feature you must first select the text you want to hyphenate.
 Then press {key_hyphen} or choose {menu_hyphen}.